-Person Responsible You or someone acting on your behalf is responsible for obtaining precertification if: for Obtaining Precertification You receive services subject to precertification from an Out-of-Network Provider; or • You receive certain planned outpatient procedures or home health services subject to precertification from a PPO or Participating provider outside South Dakota or Iowa.
-Your Provider should obtain precertification for you if: You receive services subject to precertification from a PPO Provider in South Dakota or Iowa; or You receive inpatient services subject to precertification from a PPO or Participating provider outside South Dakota or Iowa.
+Person Responsible You or someone acting on your behalf is responsible for obtaining precertification if: for Obtaining Precertification You receive services subject to precertification from an Out-of-Network Provider; or You receive certain planned outpatient procedures or home health services subject to precertification from a PPO or Participating provider outside South Dakota or Iowa.
+You receive services subject to precertification from a PPO Provider in South Dakota or Iowa; or You receive inpatient services subject to precertification from a PPO or Participating provider outside South Dakota or Iowa.
 Please note: If you are ever in doubt whether precertification has been obtained, call the Customer Service number on your ID card.
 Process When you, instead of your provider, are responsible for precertification, call the phone number on your ID card before receiving services.
 Wellmark will respond to a precertification request within: 24 hours in a medically urgent situation; 15 days in a non-medically urgent situation.
 Precertification requests must include supporting clinical information to determine medical necessity of the service or admission.
 Ask your provider for assistance gathering supporting information.
 After you receive the service(s), Wellmark may review the related medical records to confirm the records document the services subject to the approved precertification request.
 The medical records also must support the level of service billed and document that the services have been provided by the appropriate personnel with the appropriate level of supervision.
 Importance If you choose to receive services subject to precertification, you will be responsible for the charges as follows: If you receive services subject to precertification from an Out-of-Network Provider and we determine that the procedure was not medically necessary you will be responsible for the full charge.
 Denied benefits that result from failure to follow notification requirements are not credited toward your out-of-pocket maximum.
 See What You Pay , page 3.
 Notification Purpose Notification helps determine whether a service or admission to a facility is medically necessary.
-Notification is required; however, it does not apply to maternity inpatient stays under the two-day vaginal, four-day cesarean delivery timeframes or newborn stays.
+Notification is required; however, it does not apply to maternity inpatient stays under the two-day vaginal, four-day cesarean deliver timeframes or newborn stays.
 Applies to Generally, notification applies to inpatient admissions.
-For a complete list of the services subject to notification, visit Wellmark.com/member/authorizations-and-approval or call the Customer Service number on your ID card.
+For a complete list of th